srcclr/test-lean/README.md

-# Test Lean and Ship Healthy: A Handbook on Delivering High Quality Software in the DevOps World
+# Test Lean & Ship Healthy: A Handbook on Delivering High Quality Software in the DevOps World

 ## Test Lean Principles